siddBanPsu/academic-kickstart/content/general/relocation/index.md

 ---
-title: "From USA to Singapore: Our self-organized relocation journey"
+title: "From USA to Singapore: Our relocation experience"
 date: 2021-02-28T09:26:36+05:30
 draft: false
 subtitle: ""